Mochrks/web-weather-forecast/README.md

 ## Overview

-**Web Weather Forecast** is an advanced webs application designed to provide accurate and real-time weather forecasts from multiple sources.
+**Web Weather Forecast** is an advanced webs application designed to provide accurate and real-time weather forecast from multiple sources.
 The platform offers comprehensive weather data, including temperature, humidity, wind speed, and more, all presented in an intuitive user interface.

 ## Features